michaelschiltz/bit-by-bit/session 04 - collaborative work and reproducible research.md

 * [Jupyter](https://jupyter.org/): "Project Jupyter is an open source project was born out of the <a href="https://ipython.org">IPython Project</a> in 2014 as it evolved to support interactive data science and scientific computing across all programming languages.
 Jupyter will always be 100% open source software, free for all to use and released under the liberal terms of the <a href="https://opensource.org/licenses/BSD-3-Clause">modified BSD license</a>"
 * [Stencila](https://stenci.la/): "The calls for research to be transparent and reproducible have never been louder.
 But today's tools for reproducible research can be intimidating - especially if you're not a coder.
 We're building software for reproducible research with the intuitive, visual interfaces that you and your colleagues are used to."
 * [Julia](https://julialang.org/) and [Weave.jl](https://github.com/mpastell/Weave.jl): is this the 'dynamic documents' of the (immediate) future?
+* [Sublime Text](https://www.sublimetext.com/): "Sublime Text is a sophisticated text editor for code, markup and prose.
+You'll love the slick user interface, extraordinary features and amazing performance."; for chromebook users, see [Caret](http://thomaswilburn.net/caret/)
 * **data sharing**: [figshare](https://figshare.com/), [zenodo](https://www.zenodo.org/), and [Dryad](https://datadryad.org/); [OpenAire](https://www.openaire.eu/), and Harvard's [DataVerse](https://dataverse.org/)-project
 * as an important player, [Nature has started to take the reproducibility very seriously](https://www.nature.com/news/announcement-towards-greater-reproducibility-for-life-sciences-research-in-nature-1.22062?WT.mc_id=TWT_NatureNews&sf84509261=1).
+* the quest for transparency may even change the process of scientific publishing: see, for instance, [ScienceOpen](https://www.scienceopen.com/), "a professional networking platform for scholars to enhance their research in the open, make an impact, and receive credit for it.
+We provide context building services for publishers, to bring researchers closer to the content than ever before."

 #### To watch:
 * 14mech14.
 2017.
 LaTeX Tutorial 10a: LaTeX + R, Knitr.
 Accessed April 10. https://www.youtube.com/watch?v=LrWBHqN3TUE.